If TNT’s “Men of a Certain Age” Is a Hit, “Southland” Fans Should Be Optimistic!

-But I have seen a bit of the ratings and for its first Monday without having a new episode ofas a lead-in it averaged 3.123 million viewers and a .9 with adults 18-49.
-I think it will be more interesting to see how it’s doing in another week or so when we’ve distanced ourselves from the holidays and competition from NFL and NCAA football (that certainly enjoy).
-The episode I’m citing ran up against a high-rated Game and the numbers from this past Monday (which I haven’t seen yet) ran against the Fiesta Bowl.
+But I have seen a bit of the ratings and for its first Monday without having a new episode of The Closer as a lead-in it averaged 3.123 million viewers and a .9 with adults 18-49.
+I think it will be more interesting to see how it’s doing in another week or so when we’ve distanced ourselves from the holidays and competition from NFL and NCAA football (that men of a certain age certainly enjoy).
+The episode I’m citing ran up against a high-rated Monday Night Football Game and the numbers from this past Monday (which I haven’t seen yet) ran against the Fiesta Bowl.

-In the broadcast world, a show with a 1.9 adults 18-49will still usually get you canceled, but a 1.9 would be a big hit for basic cable.
+In the broadcast world, a show with a 1.9 adults 18-49 rating will still usually get you canceled, but a 1.9 would be a big hit for basic cable.

-We should be able to do that beginning next week, though the first seven telecasts ofon TNT will be the episodes that already aired on NBC last spring.
-If those episodes do worse than original airings of and Leverage there probably is absolutely nothing to make of it.
+We should be able to do that beginning next week, though the first seven telecasts of Southland on TNT will be the episodes that already aired on NBC last spring.
+If those episodes do worse than original airings of Men of a Certain Age and Leverage there probably is absolutely nothing to make of it.
 But if those episodes are doing as well as first-run episodes of Men of a Certain Age and Leverage, that can’t be bad news.